📋 In This Article

 Start with Red Items

-If you have multiple variances, address REVIEW REQUIRED (red) items first.
-Green, grey, and blue items are typically safe to submit as-is.
+If you have multiple variances, address REVIEW (red) items first.
+Green and grey items are typically safe to submit as-is.

 💬 Suggested Comments

 The review sheet generates suggested comments you can include when submitting to the ODC.
-These explain any non-zero variances in plain language.
+These summarise each month's verified figures in plain language, and now also describe licence-typed supply movements introduced by the V3 template.

 These comments are designed to pre-emptively answer questions the ODC may raise about your data.